SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/bootstrap.md

 gsutil versioning set on gs://${TF_OPS_PROJECT}
 ```

-## De-privledge genesis account:
+## De-privilege genesis account:

-In order to provision the `Ops` environment that hosts the Terraform server we manually ran commands that required elevated privledges on the genesis GCP Account.
-We will now remove those added privledges, returning the genesis account to its original state.
-To further de-privledge user accounts, GCP Super Admins should be offlined via paper stored passwords.
+In order to provision the `Ops` environment that hosts the Terraform server we manually ran commands that required elevated privileges on the genesis GCP Account.
+We will now remove those added privileges, returning the genesis account to its original state.
+To further de-privilege user accounts, GCP Super Admins should be offline via paper stored passwords.

 ```bash
 gcloud organizations remove-iam-policy-binding ${TF_VAR_ORG_ID} \